Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Species That Are Not Represented in the Pet Trade

-Many of the above species are typically not owned as pets or are non-existent in the pet trade (rhinoceros, hippos, cape buffalo, Komodo dragon).
+Many of the above species are typically not owned as pets or are non-existent in the pet trade (rhinoceros, hippos, cape buffaloes, Komodo dragons).
 Elephants tend to be owned privately for exhibition purposes.
 Dwarf caimans are smaller crocodilians that are in the reptile trade and I believe pose no threat to public safety.
 Other large crocodilians present more danger to the owner, but with a little research and experience, even this risk is not high.

 Restricted Snakes and Snakes That Are Permitted